Credit Card Tips and Guidelines

 Credit card issuers send out monthly statements that list the total purchases for the period and the total accumulated balance owed.
 You can pay the entire amount owed by the due date or just the minimum payment (calculated as a percentage of the outstanding balance).

-Paying the minimum amount due each month may seem manageable but can lead to significant long-term costs since interest still accrues on the unpaid balance.
-Since a large portion of the payment goes toward interest, the balance will be reduced very slowly.
-By paying off the entire balance every month, you can avoid interest charges while benefiting from any rewards program the issuer may offer.
-Additionally, paying off the balance in full can positively impact your credit score.
+Paying the minimum amount due each month may seem manageable, but it can result in significant long-term costs, as interest continues to accrue on the unpaid balance.
+By paying off the entire balance each month, you avoid interest charges and benefit from any rewards program the issuer may offer.

 3. Track your spending.